 - career aspirations within local, regional, national, and international governmental and non-governmental organizations

 - career aspirations in the private and resource sectors

 - a desire for the challenge of graduate education

 New course- and work-study Master of Arts in Island Studies

-Starting in September 2019, an exciting new specialization in Sustainable Island Communities and a second cohort in Island Tourism
+Starting in September 2020, an exciting new specialization in International Relations and Island Public Policy to complement our existing streams in Sustainable Island Communities and Island Tourism

 UPEI is recognized as the world leader in delivering a quality Island Studies education, successfully offering a thesis-based Master of Arts in Island Studies program for more than 15 years.

-Now, building on our initial success in 2018, in September 2019 we will be offering a a brand new cohort of the course- and work-study Master of Arts in Island Studies program, specializing in Sustainable Island Communities.
-For those who missed out on the initial offering of the Island Tourismspecialization, you are not out of luck.
-Starting in September 2019, we will be starting a second cohort of this specialization.
+Now, building on our success in rolling out specializations in Island Tourism (IT) and Sustainable Island Communities (SIC) over the past two years, in September 2020 we will be offering a brand-new cohort of the course- and work-study Master of Arts in Island Studies program, specializing in International Relations and Island Public Policy.
+This will be offered in addition to the second cohort of the SIC program and the third cohort of Island Tourism.
 Course-based stream students will participate in hybrid model delivery courses, combining online, video-based and face-to-face instruction.
-You can choose to come to PEI to complete your graduate degree or be connected with the rest of your cohort from the comfort of your own home.
+You can choose to come to PEI to complete your post-graduate degree or be connected with the rest of your cohort from the comfort of your own home.

 Combined with the work of the Institute of Island Studies and the UNESCO Chair in Island Studies and Sustainability, the MAIS course- and work-study based stream provides even more opportunities for students around the world to access the leading Island Studies post-graduate program in the world today.